Joseph-Gill/tax-backend/Readme.md

 ## Features
 1.To see and test all endpoints use the postman collection included in /backend.
 Please keep it up to date!

-2.This template feature 3 independent modules: email, registration, social
+2.This template feature 4 independent modules: email, registration, admin notifications and social.

 3.Nginx is included in this template for convenience  but should probably be put in its own repo in a proper deployment.